saibakatar/Zilliqa-JavaScript-Library/README.md

     const isGasSufficient = myGasPrice.gte(new BN(minGasPrice.result)); // Checks if your gas price is less than the minimum gas price console.log(`Is the gas price sufficient? ${isGasSufficient}`);

-    // Send a transaction to the network console.log("Sending a payment transaction to the network...");
-    const tx = await zilliqa.blockchain.createTransaction(
-      zilliqa.transactions.new({
-        version: VERSION,
-        toAddr: "0xA54E49719267E8312510D7b78598ceF16ff127CE",
-        amount: new BN(units.toQa("1", units.Units.Zil)), // Sending an amount in Zil (1) and converting the amount to Qa
-        gasPrice: myGasPrice, // Minimum gasPrice veries.
-Check the `GetMinimumGasPrice` on the blockchain
-        gasLimit: Long.fromNumber(1)
-      })
-    );

-    console.log(`The transaction status is:`);
-    console.log(tx.receipt);

     // Deploy a contract
     console.log(`Deploying a new contract....`);